Engineering - General Information

-Outstanding students may participate in a seamless master’s degree program in chemical, civil, computer, electrical, or mechanical engineering.
-Academically strong students who enter Manhattan College with advanced placement and/or undergraduate college credit will generally be in a position to take graduate courses during their senior year at Manhattan College while completing the requirements for the bachelor’s degree.
-It may then be possible to obtain a master’s degree with an additional year of study.
+Academically qualified undergraduate students may be invited to participate in a Seamless Master's Degree program in chemical, civil, computer, electrical, environmental, or mechanical engineering.
+Qualified students who enter Manhattan College with Advanced Placement and/or undergraduate college credit will generally be in a position to take graduate courses during their senior year at Manhattan College while completing the requirements for the Bachelor's degree.
+It may then be possible to obtain a Master's degree with only an additional year of study.

-Undergraduate students who have earned a minimum of 3.20 cumulative GPA by the end of the first semester of their junior year are eligible to apply for the seamless master’s degree program upon the recommendation of a member of the engineering faculty.
+Undergraduate students who have earned a minimum of 3.20 cumulative GPA by the end of the first semester of their junior year are eligible to apply for the Seamless Master's Degree program upon the recommendation of a member of the engineering faculty.
 Transfer students may be considered after completing courses at Manhattan College.
-Admitted students are required to complete the baccalaureate degree with a minimum cumulative 3.00 GPA prior to continuing for the additional year of graduate study.
+All students participating in the Seamless Master’s Degree program are required to submit an application for admission to that graduate program.
+The application must be submitted in the senior year through the Office of Admissions.
+The application is online.
+Students are required to complete the baccalaureate degree with a cumulative GPA of 3.00, or better, prior to continuing for the additional year of graduate study.

 Students admitted into the seamless master’s degree program may enroll in 500, 600, or 700 level courses while completing the requirements for the bachelor’s degree.
 These courses will count for either undergraduate or graduate credit but not for both degree programs.
 Because some required graduate courses are offered on a two-year rotation, admitted students must meet with the chair of the major department prior to their senior year in order to select appropriate 500, 600, and 700-level courses to satisfy the master’s degree requirements.
 There is no tuition increase for enrolling in graduate courses during the senior year provided the student does not exceed the total number of credits permitted for the academic year.